ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation.md

 **Launching QGIS:** If you don't have QGIS installed on your system, refer to the [Quickstart Guide](../quickstart/index.md) for detailed instructions on how to install the QGIS.

 **Opening the Project File:** Right-click on the 1️⃣ `project.qgz` file and select 2️⃣ `Open with QGIS`.
-This will launch the QGIS application and open the GEA Reforestation project.
+This will launch the QGIS application and open the EPAL-Eligible Project Area Locator project.

 ## Exploring the QGIS Interface: